saeziae/blog-ng/source/_posts/build-your-own-linux-for-uconsole-a06.md

 pacman-key --populate archlinuxarm
 ```

-It is also recommended to install you favourite network tools like nmcli now, or you will have trouble connecting to Wi-Fi on your first boot.
+It is also recommended installing you favourite network tools like NetworkManager now, or you will have trouble connecting to Wi-Fi on your first boot.

 Write the bootargs: